March-Hackathon-Team-27/Hackathon-Project-canRename-/README.md

 A compact collection of simple Irish themed games or trivia which can be enjoyed across a video call by multiple households - enabling celebration of St Patrick's Day together, but apart!

-1. Selection of trivia flip cards to try out knowledge of Irish language.
+1. Selection of trivia flip cards to try out knowledge of Gaelige.
-2. A quiz for households to compare Irish general knowledge.
+2. A quiz for households to compare their Irish general knowledge!
-3. Game of prompts, Irish themed categories where households vote for the best answer!
+3. A card match traditional memory game, with St Patrick's Day themed images.

 ## UX

 This website is for friends and family who would normally celebrate together but are unable to do so because of the lockdown.
-The website provides activities to undertake together, bith competetive and just for interest and fun.
+The website provides activities to undertake together, both competetive and just for interest and fun.
 The users are likely to include families, so the activities are suitable for all ages.
 The users are likely to need to share the screen on a video call, so the design is clear and simple.

-The owners of this website want to bring together people for a multitude of reasons, St Par=trick's Day is an enormous social celebration in Ireland and this website facilitates social activity to emulate that as far as possible.
+The owners of this website want to bring together people for a multitude of reasons.
+St Patrick's Day is an enormous social celebration in Ireland and this website facilitates social activity to emulate that as far as possible.
 It will also help those who might feel isolated in their celebration (or lack thereof) to feel included and part of the community they would normally engage with at this time of year.

 *-------------Am I Responsive Image here?------------------*